-Can you collaborate with another organization or community event?
-This can get your name and service information to groups that would not otherwise have access to your agency's services.
-Additionally, are there existing efforts or organizations by and for the populations you want to reach?
+Can you collaborate with other organizations at community events?
+This can get your name and information to groups that may not be aware of or have access to your agency's services.
+Are there existing efforts or organizations by and for the populations you want to reach?
 Find out how you can support their work and build capacity around human trafficking outreach.
-Collaborating with other groups can build trust and credibility, as well as networks for support and referrals.
+Collaborating with other groups builds trust and credibility, and diversified networks for support and referrals.

 In this vein, some rape crisis centers have opted to partner with local sex worker outreach programs.
 Our Voice in Asheville is a member of their local sex worker outreach project chapter and hosts the region's bad date line, Kelly's Line.
-Other agencies have looked into partnering with NC Harm Reduction Coalition and other groups on outreach efforts.
+Other agencies have looked into partnering with NC Harm Reduction Coalition on outreach efforts.